decentraland/dcl-crypto-toolkit/README.md

   .itemInInventory('dcl://dcl_launch/razor_blade_upper_body', true)
   .then((isItemEquiped) => {
-    if (isItemEquiped) log('The Razor Blade jacket is equiped') else log('This item is not equiped')
+    if (isItemEquiped) log('The Razor Blade jacket is equiped') else console.log('This item is not equiped')
   })
 ```